New healthy breakfast ideas for kids, and adults, are always welcome, right?

 10 HEALTHY BREAKFAST IDEAS:

-- Healthy AND tasty waffles/pancakes recipe – serve with real maple syrup.
-Be sure to freeze extras to pop into the toaster on busy mornings for a quick breakfast.
-You could serve these with some farm-fresh sausage or bacon (find healthy meat online here).
-(With no MSG or nasty preservatives.)
+- See my entire list of Breakfast Pancake Recipes (or waffle recipes) and the different options here, including gluten-free options.
+Some you start the night before for extra nutrition, but others are healthy last-minute versions!
+Be sure and serve with plenty of pastured butter and real maple syrup.
+Also, don’t forget to freeze any extras to pop into the toaster on busy mornings for a quick breakfast.
+You could serve with fresh fruit and/or some farm-fresh sausage or bacon — find healthy pastured meats online here that have no MSG or nasty preservatives.

-- Organic Oatmeal – you can make extra of this, too, and warm it up the next day for another fast breakfast.
+- Here’s a healthy breakfast oatmeal — it’s a SUPERFOOD version and so tasty!
+You can make extra of this, too, and warm it up the next day for another fast breakfast.

 Fresh fruit – preferably local and organic.